Travelling alone: the ultimate guide to solo travel

 All of these options come with different price tags, levels of convenience, and safety considerations.
 Choose the one that makes the most sense for you and your trip.

-Enjoying your solo trip
+Tips for enjoying your solo trip

 Now that you’ve planned and packed for your trip, it’s time to enjoy the experience!
 That’s why you went on a solo trip in the first place, right?
 No matter where you are in the world, there are plenty of ways to have fun and make the most of travelling alone.